Positive change in communities

 At NN, we want to be a positive force in the lives of our customers.
 We believe this also includes taking responsibility for the well-being of the wider society.
 At NN, being a good corporate citizen means we want to use our resources, expertise and reach to help society achieve long-term sustainable prosperity.

-In the Community Investment 2021 we proudly share inspiring examples and stories about how we have made a difference in our communities.
+In the Community Investment Report 2021, we proudly share inspiring examples and stories about how we have made a difference in our communities.
 Among the examples and stories is the interview with Willem and Enis about Refugee Talent Hub.
-They participated in a programme where refugees with an IT-background improved their career chances within the Dutch labour market.
+They participated in a programme where refugees with an IT background improved their career chances within the Dutch labour market.

 Willem and Enis about Refugee Talent Hub